-Can you really live in Bali for $1,500 a month in 2026?
-The short answer: yes, but with caveats.
-This comprehensive guide breaks down the real cost of living in Bali for digital nomads—from rent prices by area to visa runs, coworking spaces, and the hidden costs nobody talks about.
+Can you live in Bali for $1,500 a month in 2026?
+Yes, with caveats.
+This guide breaks down the actual cost of living in Bali for digital nomads: rent by area, visa runs, coworking, and the line items that catch people out.

 | Budget Level | Monthly Cost | Lifestyle |